Reykjavík: Post-war development

 In the post-war years, the growth of Reykjavík accelerated.
 An exodus from the rural countryside began, largely because improved technology in agriculture reduced the need for manpower, and because of a population boom resulting from better living conditions in the country.
 A once-primitive village was rapidly transformed into a modern city.
 Private cars became common, and modern apartment complexes rose in the expanding suburbs.

-In 1972, Reykjavík hosted the famous world chess championship between Bobby Fischer and Boris Spassky.
+In 1972, Reykjavík hosted the famous World Chess Championship between Bobby Fischer and Boris Spassky.
 The 1986 Reykjavík Summit between Ronald Reagan and Mikhail Gorbachev underlined Reykjavík's international status.
 Deregulation in the financial sector and the computer revolution of the 1990s again transformed Reykjavík.
 The financial and IT sectors are now significant employers in the city.

-The city has fostered some world-famous musicians and artists in recent years, including musicians Björk and Ólafur Arnalds; bands Múm, Sigur Rós and Of Monsters and Men; writer Sjón; and visual artist Ragnar Kjartansson.